Travel details

 Signature points

-Experience history and the allure of museums in Ankara
+Experience history and the charm of museums in Ankara

-In the capital Ankara, visit the Museum of Anatolian Civilizations and Ankara Castle to gain a systematic understanding of Turkey's history from ancient times to the present.
-Unlike Istanbul, which is highly touristic, you can experience culture in the calm atmosphere unique to a capital city, making it a time to satisfy intellectual curiosity.
+In the capital Ankara, you can visit the Anatolian Civilizations Museum and Ankara Castle to gain a systematic understanding of Turkey’s history from ancient times to the present.
+Because it is not as touristy as Istanbul, you can experience culture in the calm atmosphere unique to a capital city, making it a time that satisfies intellectual curiosity.

 Experience grand nature and unique landscapes in Cappadocia

-Explore landscapes where Cappadocia’s distinctive rock formations and underground cities merge with history.
-It is a representative region chosen by both first-time visitors and those on their second or third trip to Turkey, leaving a strong impression as a highlight of the journey.
+Explore landscapes where Cappadocia’s distinctive terrain and history merge, such as the fairy chimneys and underground cities.
+It is a representative region chosen by first-time visitors as well as those on their second or third trip to Turkey, leaving a strong impression as a highlight of the journey.

-A fresh experience touring the cities and ruins of western Turkey
+A refreshing experience touring western Turkey’s cities and ruins

-In the Aegean port city of Izmir, you can experience urban life and culture by visiting local markets and the clock tower.
-Additionally, at the ancient city of Ephesus, visit the Temple of Artemis and the Basilica of St. John to feel the grand scale of history woven by the ruins.
-The fresh discoveries that come from choosing off-the-beaten-path options are a major appeal of this trip.
+In the Aegean port city of Izmir, you can experience local market life and city culture such as the clock tower.
+At the ancient city of Ephesus, visit the Temple of Artemis and the Church of St. John to feel the grand scale of history woven by the ruins.
+The fresh discoveries possible precisely because this route diverges from the mainstream are a major attraction of this trip.

 Itinerary